ezhuk/aws-tools/README.md

     -p PERIOD, --period=PERIOD
                         The evaluation period in seconds.
 This is optional and is set to 300 seconds by default.
-    -h, --help            show this help message and exit
+    -h, --help          Show this help message and exit

 Example:
 ./configure_auto_scaling.py \